OnBlockIO/evm-trading-contracts/readme.md

 #### Order execution

 Order execution is done by TransferManager

 #### Royalties

-Royalties percentage and receiver is extracted from GhostmarketERC1155.sol and GhostmarketERC721.sol contracts calculated from the auctions closing price and sent to the receiver.
+Royalties percentage and receiver is extracted from GhostmarketERC1155.sol and GhostmarketERC721.sol contracts
 #### Fees

 `protocolFee` set currently to 2%

 ##### Fees calculation, fee side

 To take a fee we need to calculate, what side of the deal can be used as money.
 There is a simple algorithm to do it:

-- if ETH is from any side of the deal, it's used
+- if Base Currency is from any side of the deal, it's used
 - if not, then if ERC-20 is in the deal, it's used
 - if not, then if ERC-1155 is in the deal, it's used
 - otherwise, fee is not taken (for example, two ERC-721 are involved in the deal)

 When we established, what part of the deal can be treated as money, then we can establish, that

 - buyer is side of the deal who owns money
 - seller is other side of the deal

 Then total amount of the asset (money side) should be calculated

 - protocol fee is added on top of the filled amount
 - origin fee of the buyer's order is added on top too

 If buyer is using ERC-20 token for payment, then he must approve at least this calculated amount of tokens.

-If buyer is using ETH, then he must send this calculated amount of ETH with the tx.
+If buyer is using Base Currency, then he must send this calculated amount of Base Currency with the tx.

-More on fee calculation can be found here contracts/GhostMarketTransferManager.sol
+More on fee calculation can be found here src/GhostMarketTransferManager.sol